paddysplace/paddysblog-v3/_drafts/and-when-you-re-up.md

 date:

 ---
-What a difference 48 hours can make..After my previous visit to the gym went [horribly badly](https://blog.thisispaddys.space/running/2021/08/12/a-running-low/ "Running low"), today's did a complete 180 and restored faith in myself
+What a difference 48 hours can make..After my previous visit to the gym went [horribly badly](https://blog.thisispaddys.space/running/2021/08/12/a-running-low/ "Running low"), friday did a complete 180 and restored faith in myself

+> “No one can make you feel inferior without your consent.” – Eleanor Roosevelt

 I wasn't going to let the gym win.
 It wasn't going to take the enjoyment out of my training.
 Mentally I went in ready to face my fears.
 And, I won.
 It, admittedly, did help by the fact the gym was fairly empty.
 The people in there were the same age, or older than me.
 I felt relaxed.
 All the tension that had melted away.